Ways to Preserve Apples: How to Store, Freeze, Dry, and Can

 Freezing Apples

-Freeze in apple quarters, sliced apples, or applesauce.
+Freezing is one of the easiest and most versatile ways to preserve apples.
+You can freeze quarters, slices, or applesauce to use later in baking, smoothies, and sauces.
 Depending on the variety, most frozen apple pieces will soften when frozen, but may retain their shape.

-Use frozen apples as you would fresh in cooked or baked recipes.
+Use frozen apples as you would fresh ones in cooked or baked recipes.
 Thaw before using and include the liquid.
-Frozen apples can also be blended up into smoothies, mashed into applesauce, jam, or cooked in oatmeal.
+Frozen apples can also be blended into smoothies, mashed into applesauce, used to make jam, or cooked into oatmeal.

 Freezing Sliced Apples